SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 ---
 id: apps-integrations
-title: Installing Apps and Integrations
+title: Installing apps and Integrations
-sidebar_label: Installing Apps
+sidebar_label: Installing apps
 description: Learn how to install apps to your Library and to multiple environments.
 ---